Get Tech Tips

 Boiler Basics Part 2 – Components

-Every boiler needs some source of heat, obviously to heat the water.
-The type and sizes of burners vary so much that a few complete articles would be required to really get into detail as to how they operate and the specific operations of each burner.
-All burners serve the same function, which to safely and efficiently burn fuel and create heat.
-Typically, the flame safeguards are integrated in the burner control sequence, in that certain conditions need to be met in order for the flame to light, similar to gas furnace pre-ignition sequence of operations.
+Every boiler needs some source of heat, obviously, to heat the water.
+The type and sizes of burners vary so much that a few complete articles would be required to really get into detail about how they operate and the specific operations of each burner.
+All burners serve the same function, which to burn fuel and create heat safely and efficiently.
+Typically, the flame safeguards are integrated into the burner control sequence; certain conditions need to be met in order for the flame to light, similar to a gas furnace's pre-ignition sequence of operations.
 A blower with air dampers for adjustment is often part of the burner, and air/fuel ratios are adjusted at the burner during combustion analysis.
-Ignition transformers/control boards, ignitors, draft pressure switches, flame sensing devices (flame scanner/ flame rod), and a primary controller to sequence all of it together are all apart of most burners.
-Honeywell, Fireye, Siemens, and a few others are common burner controls that are all different, but essentially do the same thing.
-Some of the most common burner manufacturers ( at least in my world) are Powerflame, Webster, and Beckett, but there are a lot of burners out there.
+Ignition transformers/control boards, ignitors, draft pressure switches, flame sensing devices (flame scanner/flame rod), and a primary controller to sequence all of it together are all parts of most burners.
+Honeywell, Fireye, Siemens, and a few others are common burner controls that are all different but essentially do the same thing.
+Some of the most common burner manufacturers (at least in my world) are Powerflame, Webster, and Beckett, but there are a lot of burners out there.
 It is common to see a dual fuel set up on larger burners, meaning they are capable of burning 2 types of fuel, typically gas and oil.
 Steam and hot water boilers both use burners.

 Most water boiler systems are sealed, meaning that they are filled with water, the air is bled, and the same water is circulated throughout the system.
 In a perfect world, no additional water would be required, but most systems lose water and pressure through a variety of ways.
-A automatic water feeding valve is used to keep the system at a set pressure.
+An automatic water feeding valve is used to keep the system at a set pressure.
 There are many types with many different pressure ranges.
-The proper term would be pressure reducing valve, but i’ve always heard them called water feeders, so that is what I call them here.
-Back flow preventers are often used with water feeders.
+The proper term for this component is “pressure reducing valve,” but I’ve always heard them called water feeders, so that is what I call them here.
+Backflow preventers are often used with water feeders.
 Once the water enters the boiler system, it should not be allowed to go back and re-enter the domestic cold water system.
-Boiler water can be pretty gross, and often contains chemicals for water treatment so be mindful and safe when opening the water side of any boiler system.
+Boiler water can be pretty gross and often contains chemicals for water treatment, so be mindful and safe when opening the water side of any boiler system.

 Pressure/Temperature Relief Valves

-Relief valves are used to protect the boiler pressure from rising above the safe maximum that the boiler is rated for.
+Relief valves protect the boiler pressure from rising above the safe maximum that the boiler is rated for.
 The pressure rating on the relief should never be above the pressure that the boiler is rated for.
-Also, relief valves come with a BTU rating and are sized to match the fire ratings of the burner.
-This is crucial to keep in mind when replacing a relief valve.
+Also, relief valves come with a BTU rating and are sized to match the fire ratings of the burner; this is crucial to keep in mind when replacing a relief valve.
 A valve that is too small may open prematurely, and a valve that is too large may not open at the pressure it is supposed to.
-There are calculations and recommendations that are used to size relief valves that I’m not gonna give here, but if you are replacing one or having issues with one and you are unsure, ask a senior tech or contact the manufacturer for recommendations.
-But keep in mind that the relief valve may be the last line of defense in preventing a boiler explosion, so treat it as such.
-NEVER plug a leaking relief valve, it is kind of illegal.
-Found on both steam and water boilers.
+There are calculations and recommendations that are used to size relief valves that I’m not going to give here, but if you are replacing one or having issues with one and are unsure, ask a senior tech or contact the manufacturer for recommendations.
+However, keep in mind that the relief valve may be the last line of defense in preventing a boiler explosion, so treat it as such.
+NEVER plug a leaking relief valve; it is kind of illegal.
+These are found on both steam and water boilers.

 If you do this, you are fired!